Problem Statements

 Product development should be driven by testable assumptions, not just gut feelings.
 Formulating a clear hypothesis ('If we build X, then Y will happen') allows you to validate your ideas through data and iteration.

 Understanding value delivery is key to sustainability and growth.
 Knowing who benefits, how quickly they see value, and how much value they receive informs your business model, marketing strategy, and product roadmap.
-It helps you quantify impact and understand the scale of your potential success.

 This question challenges assumptions and forces you to justify features or projects.
 It encourages critical thinking about necessity and impact.